Today, I have the pleasure of interviewing Sheila Currie, author of The Banshee of Castle Muirn.

 Gaelic or Gàidhlig is the language of my ancestors.
 In fact I’m not sure how much English my father’s family spoke when they came to Canada.
 I made the effort to learn more about the language and have a degree in Scottish history and Celtic Studies.
 So I have some idea of how my ancestors lived and why they emigrated.

 I love to read Gaelic poetry.
 I just bought The Highest Apple / An ubhal as àirde which is a excellent book for learning about Gaelic Scotland: history, poetry, the Gaelic church from 600 to the present.

-I'm going to have to look for that book!
-While on the subject of history – I think this question belongs here -- why did you make brave, handsome Alasdair a drover?
+As for history – I think this question belongs here -- why did you make brave, handsome Alasdair a drover?
 I’ve never read a Scottish romance with a drover as the hero.
 Why didn’t you make him a laird?

 The hero is a MacDonald, whose territories were confiscated by King James IV.
 He wants to earn money to buy land.
 For now these MacDonalds are tenants although he is a duine uasal, a gentleman or nobleman.
 In Gaelic terms there is no difference between a noble and a gentleman.
 If you’re descended from kings and chiefs, you’re noble.
 An Englishman in the 18th century was horrified that ‘a creature of the name of MacDonald’ considered himself the equal of an English gentleman worth several thousand pounds per annum.